cogitovirus/cogitovirus.com/content/posts/20230429-the-art-of-not-reading/index.md

 promoAuthor: "Midjourney AI"
 ---

-I'm writing this post from a hospital bed.
-Not close to dying in any way, but recuperating from a couple of worst days in my life.

 Have you ever wondered what you would leave behind if you had died today?
 A house or an apartment, furniture, books, and electronics, maybe photos of you with your loved ones.
 What usually comes first to mind are your material possessions.

 > Your life in an appropriate-sized box.